INCREC/INCREC-website/publications/OER_theory/index.md

 ---
 date: "2021-07"
-description: We presented a theoretica model clarifying the differences between various terms uses in empirical research about users' cognitive and affective engagement with various media.
+description: We presented a theoretical model clarifying the differences between various terms used in empirical research about users' cognitive and affective engagement with various media.
 subtitle: Federico Pianzola, Giuseppe Riva, Karin Kukkonen, and Fabrizia Mantovani
 title: "Presence, flow, and narrative absorption: an interdisciplinary theoretical exploration with a new spatiotemporal integrated model based on predictive processing"
 image: fig1.jpeg